Honor Our Veterans During Veterans Day 2019 in Saratoga Springs

 The Saratoga Monument

-The Saratoga Monument, part of Saratoga National Historic Park, is a great spot to commemorate and appreciate those who have served Saratoga.
+The Saratoga Monument, part of Saratoga National Historic Park, is a great spot to appreciate those who have served Saratoga.
 The monument commemorates America's victory at the Battle of Saratoga - a crucial battle considered to be the turning point of the Revolutionary War.
 The monument was built from 1877 to 1882 and resides in the historic park.

 There are a variety of cemeteries in and around Saratoga that you can visit during the Veterans Day holiday.
 Take some time to thank those who have sacrificed their life to protect our country, our families, and our future.